 Tip 2: Describe the accomplishment with the most impact

 “My greatest achievement was during my previous assignment when I was tasked with developing a risk management plan.
 Previously, the company used to have a recurrence of defects in production.
-Following that, I was hired as a risk manager to find a long lasting solution to the problem.
+Following that, I was hired as a risk manager to find a long-lasting solution to the problem.
 I helped the company to get ahead of risks by creating a plan to manage risks.
-I was implemental in helping the company to identify the component that was causing defects and in the end, all defects cleared after it was replaced.”
+I was implemental in helping the company identify the component that was causing defects, and in the end, all defects cleared after it was replaced.”

 16. As A Risk Manager, How Can You Plan Appropriately For A Risk Mitigation Strategy?

-Here, the interviewer will try to assess whether you can plan effectively for risk mitigation.
+Here, the interviewer will assess whether you can plan effectively for risk mitigation.

 Tip 1: Describe an effective plan for risk mitigation

 Tip 2: Briefly explain the steps involved in planning